 Today starts with a relatively busy stretch along the coast, still following the Roman Via Appia, which here has become a busy road.
 Soon however you’ll have the possibility to leave the road and enter the beautiful nature reserve of Gianola, one of the most interesting ‘cultural nature reserves’ of the area.
 Here you’ll have the possibility to climb up the Monte scauri, for some amazing views over the area, and visit the small Roman harbour.
 You’ll exit the nature reserve at the other end, near the small town of Scauri and then follow the coast to the Marina di Minturno.
 Just beyond the modern marina you’ll reach the Roman city of Minturnae, an important stop on the ‘Via Appia’, on the benches of the Garigliano River, the border between Latium and Campania.
 A visit to these ancient vestiges of the Rome’s glorious past is definitely worth it, before settling in your hotel.

+After a leisurely breakfast you can still spend some time to look around in Sessa Aurunca, before leaving it in eastern direction.
 Today’s walk brings you along the southern slopes of the Roccamonfina volcano, unlike the nearby Vesuvius no longer active, but with an equally rich volcanic soil which gave birth to an intensive agriculture and beautiful chestnut forests.
-After breakfast you leave Sessa Aurunca in eastern direction.
-We have now left the Via Appia (which goes further south through some densely populated areas around the city of Caserta) – but on special request you could as well stick to a route closer to the Via Appia (see below).
+Our route will now leave the Via Appia (which goes further south through some densely populated areas around the city of Caserta – on request we could as well offer this route – see below).
 After Sessa Aurunca you’ll pass several small villages along the way and towards the end of the afternoon you’ll arrive in the small town of Teano.
 According to Italian history books this is the place where King Vittorio Emanuele II met with Garibaldi in 1860, the meeting which gave birth to the Italian State.
-You can either stay in a nice B&B in Teano, or in a nearby agriturismo.
+You can either stay in a hotel in Teano, or in a nearby agriturismo.

 Extra Loop through the Matese National Park (Day 5 – 6)